PORTSMOUTH, Va. — Charges for the armed man who was shot by a Portsmouth Police officer in early July have been certified to a grand jury.

 Robertson Demeurant appeared in Portsmouth General District Court for a preliminary hearing on September 12.
 He was charged with Felon: Possess/Transport Gun/Weapon and Reckless w/Gun Cause Permanent SBI, both of which were certified to the grand jury.

 According to officials, the shooting happened in the 1100 block of Mt.
-Vernon Avenue when officers came across an armed man while conducting a foot patrol in the area.
+Vernon Avenue just before midnight on July 2 when officers came across an armed man while conducting a foot patrol in the area.

-Police added that one of the officers discharged their weapon, grazing the man in an extremity.
+Police added that one of the officers discharged their weapon, grazing Demeurant in an extremity.
 Medics responded and took him to a hospital with minor injuries.

-At this time, the investigation is ongoing.
-The Portsmouth Commonwealth's Attorney met with State Police Wednesday morning for a briefing on the incident.
+The Portsmouth Commonwealth's Attorney met with State Police the Wednesday morning after the incident for a briefing.